The 7 Wastes of Service That Are Killing Business EfficiencyMichael Cousins

 Defining 'Waste' in the Service Industry

 In any industry, identifying waste can prove a challenging endeavour as you cannot always spot inefficiencies with the naked eye.
-Toyota's Seven Wastes of manufacturing was a game changer in terms of maximising efficiency throughout the production process.
-You can find a full definiton of the seven forms of manufacturing waste by visiting the article.
+Toyota's Seven Wastes of manufacturing was a game changer for manufacturing companies in terms of maximising efficiency throughout the production process.
+However generally the payoffs have not been nearly as dramatic for service industries applying lean principles.
+In fact, a surprisingly high proportion of service industry processes are wasteful without anyone noticing.

 The 7 Types of Wastes in the Service Industry

-Before you can identify the wastes of your organisation, we first have to capture and analyse the seven individual wastes that are typical in the service industry (which are occasionally also broken down into eight types of waste of, which then includes the 'waste of human potential').
+So what are the seven wastes that are typical in the service industry (which are occasionally also broken down into eight types of waste of, which then includes the 'waste of human potential')?

 - Delays - delays in providing the customers with information, a product, or a service: